 |Application type:||5.
 Scientific research|

-ADVANCE project Integrated Assessment Models (IAMs) have become central tools used in forming long-term global and regional climate mitigation strategies.
+Integrated Assessment Models (IAMs) have become central tools used in forming long-term global and regional climate mitigation strategies.
 However, sound policy advice requires improved representations of complex system interactions and thorough validation of model behaviour, in order to increase confidence in climate policy assessments.
-To respond to this demand, the ADVANCE project has the following objectives:
+To respond to this demand, the ADVANCE project formulated the following objectives:

 - Development of a new generation of IAMs for the analysis of climate change mitigation policies;

 - Improving the level of confidence that politicians have in the results of IAMs by increasing transparency;

 - Model validation with the aim of evaluating their strengths and limitations;

 - Improvement of the representation of energy demand: especially energy services, technologies, and consumer behaviour;